openresty/lua-resty-redis/README.markdown

 -------------------
 `syntax: redis, errors = connector.try_hosts(hosts, options)`

 Iterates over a table of host parameters, and returns the first to successfully connect.
-Host parameters and options are as above.
+Host parameters and options are as per `connect_to_host` documented above.

 [Back to TOC](#table-of-contents)